-An absence due to school sponsored activity (field trip, assembly, etc.) will not be counted.
+An absence due to school-sponsored activity (field trip, assembly, etc.) will not be counted.

 Students are not allowed to leave the building or school property without permission.
-Students who must leave school before their usual dismissal time must first get approval from one of the building principals.
+Students who must leave school before their usual dismissal time must first get approval from one of the building principals, or their designee.